 Added by Totally Irish Gifts on May 22, 2016 at 5:00pm — No Comments

 DOMHNAIGH -- On May 22, 1805, Young Irelander Michael Doheny (right) was born in Fethard, Co.
 Tipperary.
-Doheny joined O'Connell's Repeal Association in the 1830s and wrote for the Young Irelanders' publication, The Nation, under the name Eiranach.…Continue
+Doheny joined O'Connell's Repeal Association in the 1830s and wrote for the Young Irelanders' publication, The Nation, under the name Eiranach.
+He fled to the United States in 1848, along with James…Continue

 Added by The Wild Geese on May 21, 2016 at 11:30am — No Comments

 In the centuries after Christianity came to Ireland, when the only Christian Church was the Roman Catholic Church, it thrived there.
-In the Dark Ages it was monks from Ireland, "the island of saints and scholars," studying in Ireland and then moving out around Europe…Continue
+In the Dark Ages it was monks from Ireland, "the island of saints and scholars," studying in Ireland and then moving out around Europe that helped preserve European civilization.
+But from…Continue

 Just a few minutes drive from the U.S. Military Academy at West Point, N.Y., lies the modest village of Salisbury Mills.
-But its remembrance of the deeds of its men at war is far from modest: At the junction of two…Continue
+But its remembrance of the deeds of its men at war is far from modest: At the junction of two roads that course through the village stands a handsome…Continue

 There are perhaps no participants in war who see more of the agony and despair that it brings to humanity than the doctors and nurses who tend to its physically and mentally broken combatants.
-During the American Civil War, many women with no medical background took up…Continue
+During the American Civil War, many women with no medical background took up the usually thankless and horrific job of tending to these…Continue

 Added by Joe Gannon on May 3, 2016 at 9:00pm — No Comments